kitzeslab/bioacoustics-model-zoo/README.md

 ValueError: Trying to load a model of incompatible/unknown type. '/var/folders/d8/265wdp1n0bn_r85dh3pp95fh0000gq/T/tfhub_modules/9616fd04ec2360621642ef9455b84f4b668e219e' contains neither 'saved_model.pb' nor 'saved_model.pbtxt'.
 ```

-You need to delete the listed folder.
-Then loading the model should work.
+You need to delete the folder listed in the error message (something like `/var/folders/...tfhub_modules/....`).
+After deleting that folder, downloading the model should work.

 The issue occurs because TensorFlow Hub is looking for a cached
 model in a temporary folder where it was once stored but no longer exists.
 See relevant GitHub issue here: